cdrummey216/whoami/whoami.md

 ## INDEX

-**Part 0: The Complexity of Now** (!!!Active Development!!!)
+**Part 0: The Complexity of Now**
+* 0a: Complexity
+* 0b: Definitions
-* 0a: Five Facts about you and 'now'
+* 0c: Five Facts about 'I' and 'Now'
-* 0b: What's next?
+* 0d: What's next?
-* 0c: Where are you going?
+* 0e: Where are you going?
 To what end?
+* 0f: Rules
-* 0d: Complexity //in development
+* 0g: Capturing Complexity

 **Part 1: What am 'I'?**
 * 1a: A Method for Knowing and Understanding the self
+* 1b: The Duality of Self
-* 1b: A Formula for Identity
+* 1c: A Formula for Identity
-* 1c: Exercising Free Will
+* 1d: Exercising Free Will
-* 1d: The Golden Ratio
+* 1e: The Golden Ratio
-* 1e: The Property of Truth
+* 1f: The Property of Truth
-* 1f: Concepts
+* 1g: Concepts
 * 1h: Propositions, _meaning_ from Fractal Set calculations, & "I" AS IT EXISTS IN REAL-TIME

 **Part 2: What constitutes 'I'?**